The Monitoring Committee decided by wirtten procedure on 18th May 2020 to approve under conditions 35 projects. List of approved projects - 3rd call.

-- In the “First step”, applicants will be requested to submit electronically, through the programme monitoring system (eMS), an Expression of Interest (EoI), outlining mainly the intervention logic of the proposal and its strategic relevance for the DTP.
-No additional supporting documents are to be delivered at this stage.
+- In the “First step”, applicants were requested to submit electronically, through the programme monitoring system (eMS), an Expression of Interest (EoI), outlining mainly the intervention logic of the proposal and its strategic relevance for the DTP.
+No additional supporting documents were to be delivered at this stage.

-- In the “Second step”, the pre-selected project proposals will be invited to submit an Application Package including a fully developed Application Form (AF), which will contain more in-depth information about the content and it will be the basis for the selection of the project proposals.
+- In the “Second step”, the pre-selected project proposals were invited to submit an Application Package including a fully developed Application Form (AF), which would contain more in-depth information about the content and it would be the basis for the selection of the project proposals.

 The Danube Transnational Programme produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures.
 The Application Pack includes the following documents: Cooperation Programme, Applicants Manual, Call Announcement, Guidelines for the Expression of Interest and Application Form, declarations and templates.